Finance calculators

 How does the calculator figure out the distance between two cities?

-How is the CO2 emissions number calculated?
+How are CO2 emissions calculated?

 What does tank fills needed mean?